needle-mirror/com.unity.netcode/Documentation~/prediction.md

 I.e. It's not "predicted" any more: It's the actual authoritative simulation being run on the server.
 The `ServerTick` in the `NetworkTime` singleton also has the correct value, so the exact same code can be run on both the client and server.

-Thus, the `PredictedGhostComponent.ShouldPredict` always returns true when called on the server, and the `Simulate` component is also always enabled.
+Thus, the `PredictedGhost.ShouldPredict` always returns true when called on the server, and the `Simulate` component is also always enabled.

 > [!NOTE]
 > Therefore, for predicted gameplay systems, you can write the code **once**, and it'll "just work" (without needing to make a distinction about whether or not it's running on the server, or the client).